Regional airline: United States

-The trend of branding smaller and mostly regional (in terms of geographical scope) airlines to match the mainline airlines, has led to only four main sub-brands in the United States: Alaska Horizon/Alaska SkyWest, American Eagle, Delta Connection and United Express.
+The trend of branding regional airlines to match the mainline airlines, has led to just three major sub-brands in the United States: American Eagle, Delta Connection and United Express.
 They are the post-deregulation survivors of the multiple bankruptcies and mergers of the major, legacy, mainline airlines.

 These regional brands are a form of a virtual airline, with the regional airline paid to staff, operate and maintain aircraft used on flights that are scheduled, marketed and sold by a partner mainline airline.
 This practice allows the mainline carrier to use outsourced labor at smaller stations, to reduce costs.
 In 2011, 61% of all advertised flights for American, Delta, United and US Airways were operated by their regional brands.
 This figure was only 40% in 2000.

 Regional airlines

 The formerly small regional airlines have grown substantially, through mergers or by the use of a holding company, as pioneered by AMR Corporation in 1982.
 AMR created the AMR Eagle Holding Corporation which unified its wholly owned American Eagle Airlines and Executive Airlines under one division, but still maintained the regional airlines' operating certificates and personnel separate from each other and American Airlines.

 The most significant regional airlines in the United States, are: